 Appointed on April 7, 2021, his term of office will expire at the end of the General Meeting called to approve the 2023 financial statements.

-The Fives managing bodies are assisted with their decision-making by operational bodies, including a Senior Executive Committee supported by an Executive Committee, and Country Coordination and Steering Committees.
+by operational bodies, including a Senior Executive Committee supported by an Executive Committee, and Country Coordination and Steering Committees.